 "Paranormal Activity 2: Tokyo Night" is an independent Japanese film that is a sequel to "Paranormal Activity" that was released in November 2010.
 Unfortunately it came out the same year as "Paranormal Activity 2" did in the United States and did not receive the attention it rightfully deserves.

-- The salt is scatted across the floor.
-The video tape reveals an invisible force blowing it away.
+The salt is scattered across the floor.
+The videotape reveals an invisible force blowing it away.

 Koichi helps her back to bed, places a wooden cross in her hand and goes to make her breakfast.
 The cross is pulled from her hand and lands on the floor.
 All of her windows start to break as the cross is dragged across the floor.
 Then, it spontaneously sets on fire.
 Which is pretty darn cool.